Border Security Technology Consortium (BSTC)

 The BSTC Mission is to execute R&D and prototyping/piloting initiatives using innovative contracting methodologies that leverage both governmental and consortia technological, financial, and human resources to meet border security requirements and close capability gaps.

 If your organization is interested in joining the BSTC, here’s what you’ll need to do:

-- Review and sign the Articles of Collaboration (AOC).
+- Review the Membership Application Form and Articles of Collaboration.

 - ATI will send an invoice for membership dues once the application is approved.